rbahmani01/Real_time_Data_Streaming_Pipeline/README.md

 ![Diagram](assets/images/Diagram_1.png)

-This README is designed as a **comprehensive, step‑by‑step guide for new users**, based entirely on the code and Markdown files in this repository.
+This README is designed as a **comprehensive, step‑by‑step guide for new users**.

 ---